Overseer-RTK/Overseer/README.md

 # Overseer
-Project management tool to track your team progress.
+Overseer is a project management tool to track the progress of your projects and to improve your workflow efficiency.